un4rch/openpilot_AdvExamples/README.md

 This guide employs both **white-box** (where the attacker has complete knowledge of the model) and **black-box** (where the attacker has no knowledge of the model) attack strategies.

+## Methodology

+A generical step-by-step methodology for researching and developing attacks, including the information gathering, tools setup, data collection, algorithm structures, and experiment results, can be found in [Methodology](docs/methodology.md).

+Then, **white-box** attack and **black-box** strategies are explained more deeply.

 ## White-Box Attacks

 White-box attacks have full access to the target model, including its architecture, parameters, and weights.
 In this section, an algorithm is developed to craft an Adversarial Example, exploring how to manage data for the Supercombo model: